 Did you read it closely?

-Is there any description that could possibly be more appealing to me than something that looks like a KINGDOM?
+Is there any description that could possibly be more appealing, than something that looks like a KINGDOM?

-And I said— hold on, twelve-feet is still WAY TOO BIG.
+But I was like— ummm hello, twelve-feet is still WAY TOO BIG.

 I bet they didn’t even measure it.